 Members of Sharklab undertake eggcase research in the water, through snorkelling and diving and have been successful on several occasions at sighting still developing eggcases in the water.

 Sharklab globally has been coordinating a campaign called “The Global Eggcase Hunt” and has members in many places around the globe not just in Malta, searching and gathering important information on the “Oviparous” species which inhabit their local waters.
 This has been amazingly successful to date with over 1000 eggcases being found from many different species of sharks and skates.

-Sharklab has been supporting the Shark Trust in the UK with their ongoing campaign “The Great Eggcase Hunt” and you can find more information on this by visiting www.eggcase.org
+Sharklab will now join the Shark Trust in the UK with their ongoing campaign “The Great Eggcase Hunt”.
+You can find more information on this by visiting https://www.sharktrust.org/great-eggcase-hunt

 If you find yourself with a little spare time and go wandering along the beaches and rocks of the Islands then keep your eyes open for eggcases (mermaid’s purses) and if you find some then please let us know.